Tutorial prerequisites

 2. Click Add Service and select API.

 3. Select one of the following APIs.
-You will need to repeat this process for each API listed below:
+Repeat this process for each API listed below:

 • Adobe Services filter: